mindis/multimap/doc/index.md

 ## Features

-* Embeddable as a shared library with a clean C++ interface.
+* Embeddable library with a clean C++ interface.
 Multimap has no server included.
 * Keys and values are arbitrary byte arrays, so that you can use your favoured serialization method.
 * Keys are hold in memory.
 Values are stored on disk.
 * Supported operations: Put, Get, Delete, Replace.